Harding-Stardust/HardingPyTools/readme.md

 ### Structure Cross-references (Ctrl + X)

-With HexRaysPyTools, every time the F5 button is pressed and code is decompiled, the information about addressing to fields is stored inside cache.
+With HardingPyTools, every time the F5 button is pressed and code is decompiled, the information about addressing to fields is stored inside cache.
 It can be retrieved with the "Field Xrefs" menu.
 So, it is better to apply reconstructed types to as many locations as possible to have more information about the way structures are used.

 Note: IDA 7.4 has now an official implementation of this feature, available through Shift-X hotkey.